ranjan301/Getting-and-cleaning-data-Project/CODEBOOK.md

 1. First a directory where the downloaded data to be stored
 2. Download zip file using download.file function and store into created directory
 3. Unzip the file and explore all the extracted files(datadet).
 ### b.
-Read traing dataset, test dataset usind read.table function  and then merge both dataset into one using merge function.
+Read traing dataset, test dataset using read.table function  and then merge both dataset into one using merge function.
 ### c.
 Columns in feature data set be renamed from given metadata featureNames.
 ### d.
 Merge all three datasets (features, activity and subject) using cbind function into a complete dataset.
 ### 2. a.
 Extracted the columns from complete dataset the columns that contain either mean or std.